ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### AttachmentMatchConfig.largerThan

-Only include attachments larger than the given size in bytes
+Only include attachments larger than the given size in bytes.
+Set to `-1` to ignore it.

 * **Type**: `number`
 * **Required**: No, default: `-1`